maratai/craftery/fiber_arts/fiber_tools.md

 I don't know why it took me so long to realize the *shuttle* affects a weaving experience so much.
 I have some secondhand shuttles on order and am looking forward to them.

 ## boat shuttles (various)
-Handywoman, Leclerc (from my sister! - they are fabulous), Saori (a regular medium shuttle and an "open" one).
+Handywoman, Leclerc (from my sister! - they are fabulous), Saori (a regular medium shuttle and an "open" one), some others acquired secondhand.

 ## [Handywoman](https://www.handywomanshop.com/) shuttles
 They come in a staggering variety of types.
 Her specialty shuttles for band weaving are especially great but the large ones are also lovely.
 My favorite right now is the small Sami "sword" shuttle that came with her [Tiny Box Loom](https://www.handywomanshop.com/inkleshuttles?scrollToProduct=tiny-box-looms).